NShahri/React.ReleaseToggle/README.md

-# React.ReleaseToggle
+# React.RT
 Feature Flag is a technique to turn some functionality of your application off, via configuration, without deploying new code.
 Feature flags play key part in CI scheme where features are constantly being deployed but not necessarily "released" into production.

-React.ReleaseToggle is a library which implments extendable feature flag as React component.
+React.RT is a library which implements extendable feature flag as React component.

-For more infomration use the followinf links:
+For more information see the following links:
 - [What is a "feature flag"](http://stackoverflow.com/questions/7707383/what-is-a-feature-flag)
 - [Feature toggle](https://en.wikipedia.org/wiki/Feature_toggle)